rust-lang/rfcs/text/0000-const-bounds-methods.md

 - We must be reasonably confident of the soundness of this proposal.
 Some edge cases may still be resolvable prior to stabilization.

-- We should decide on the interaction of const trait bounds with existential types, both dynamic (trait objects) and static (`impl Trait`).
-Should the user be able to say for example `Box<const Foo>` and `impl const Foo` (perhaps instead with the syntax: `impl (const Foo)`)?
+- We should decide on the interaction of const trait bounds with trait objects.

-- Therefore: Are "const trait objects" sound?
+Should the user be able to say for example `Box<const Foo>`?
+While very little expressive power is gained through this (you get to restrict what `&(const Foo)` may do by only allowing calls to `const fn`s), `&'static (const Foo)` may be more useful - and then, for the sake of not special casing, `Box<const Foo>` should be allowed.

 - Should we consider the syntax `const trait Foo { .. }`?
 The current thinking is that it would not carry its weight.
 It is much more common to define `impl`s